 "O'Brien and Dr. Bashir are responding to a distress call from Bajor stating an entire community is in jeopardy.
 They discover, when an elderly Sirah makes an appearance at a yearly festival, that the threat comes from the legendary Dal'Rok, a deadly mythical creature."

-On this day in 1994, Time Trax aired "Dream Team."
+On this day in 1994 (in the U.S.), Time Trax aired "Dream Team."
 This served as the eleventh episode of the program's second season, and here's the plot summary as detailed by IMDB.com:

 "Darien protects a priest who is trying to bring some peace to a gang neighborhood in Washington.
 But he soon learns not only the priest, but he himself is also targeted by a fugitive from the future."